marcduiker/building-a-resilient-workflow-with-durable-functions/labs/02_adding_a_queue_binding.md

 ### Use case
 The HR and IT departments at XASA used to do lots of manual work when new employees joined the company.
 Now both departments are joining forces and automating the onboarding process.
 You'll be responsible for writing a small piece of this process.

-In this lab, you'll rewrite the default HTTP Triggered function to pass in a `NewHire` object with a name and an email.
+In this lab, we'll rewrite the default HTTP Triggered function to pass in a `NewHire` object with a name and an email.
 This object will be validated and if it is valid it will be put on a queue.
 In the next lab, another function will be written, which will pick up this message, performs the registration/subscription to grant access and outputs the result to blob storage.

 ## Steps